alecksandr26/alecksandr26/README.md

 # 👋 Hi, I’m Erick Alejandro or @alecksandr26.
-Currently I code in C/C++, Python and Javascript.
+Currently I code in C/C++, Python and Javascript. <b />
-I love to use linux, It is my currenly operating system.
+I love to use linux, It is my currenly operating system. <b />

 <!---
 alecksandr26/alecksandr26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.